 Avoid using plastic wherever possible.

-During parties, you may need a large number of utensils to serve your guests.
-Rather than using plastic disposables, use ceramic and biodegradable dishes.
+During parties OR id: you may need a large number of utensils to serve your guests.
+Rather than using plastic disposables OR id: use ceramic and biodegradable dishes.
 It is best to go plastic-free as soon as possible.

 Make newspaper hangings for the wall.

 Wall hangings produced from scrap materials can brighten up your space and bring your walls to life.
-Most homes have an abundance of newspapers and magazines, which you may turn into a lovely wall hanging with little effort.
-These innovative Diwali decoration ideas may bring the entire family together in a pleasant activity, strengthening ties and sharing joy.
+Most homes have an abundance of newspapers and magazines OR id: which you may turn into a lovely wall hanging with little effort.
+These innovative Diwali decoration ideas may bring the entire family together in a pleasant activity OR id: strengthening ties and sharing joy.
 Choosing papercrafts would also bring you closer to a green and environmentally sustainable Diwali.
 It will let your creative juices run while also allowing your family to create a sense of unity as you decorate.

-Another idea to make your eco-friendly, no-plastic Diwali more effective is to utilise old waste paper cups at home to build a string of miniature lamps to adorn your walls.
-Cut a slice at the base of each glass to hold the light within when inserted; give plain colours or put tiny polka dots, lines, or floral prints over the glasses.
+Another idea to make your eco-friendly OR id: no-plastic Diwali more effective is to utilise old waste paper cups at home to build a string of miniature lamps to adorn your walls.
+Cut a slice at the base of each glass to hold the light within when inserted; give plain colours or put tiny polka dots OR id: lines OR id: or floral prints over the glasses.

 Use vintage sarees/bedsheets to renovate your house.

-Have you got any old, worn-out sarees or bed sheets that you no longer use?
-Utilise your creativity to repurpose these as curtains, pillow coverings, tablecloths, and even blanket covers.
+Have you got any old OR id: worn-out sarees or bed sheets that you no longer use?
+Utilise your creativity to repurpose these as curtains OR id: pillow coverings OR id: tablecloths OR id: and even blanket covers.
 Renovate your house with a touch of luxury from the past.

 You must have discovered stacks of CDs that are no longer in use when cleaning your home study space.
 Reap this holiday season to give things a new lease on life by upcycling them into beautiful lamps.
 The best thing is that you do not have to deal with the trouble of breaking CDs and putting the parts together.